My Own ESP32 IoT Device for Collecting Sensor Data - For Beginners and Arduino Users

 Prerequisites and Notices

-• Experience with Arduino and C (C++) is beneficial, but it is not strictly required as prerequisite knowledge to run the firmware in this course.
+• Experience with Arduino and C(C++) is beneficial, but it is not strictly required as prerequisite knowledge to run the firmware in this course.

 • The copyright of this lecture belongs to the copyright holder, GreenTam, and unauthorized distribution or reproduction is prohibited.
-The learning materials are also copyrighted and may not be used for any purpose other than personal study.
+The learning materials are also copyrighted and may not be used for any purpose other than personal learning.

 Recommended for